- Course Number:

 Course DescriptionProvides practicum experience in health information management functions utilizing medical record technologies in a classroom simulation and/or under the direct supervision of facility personnel in local health care facilities.
 Includes practice exams in preparation for the national Registered Health Information Technicians (RHIT) Exam.
 Prerequisites: HIM 121, HIM 141, HIM 182, HIM 270, HIM 273, HIM 275, HIM 281, HIM 283, and, HIM 286.
 Prerequisites/concurrent: HIM 276 and HIM 290.

 Upon completion of the course students will be able to:

 - Demonstrate competency in a variety of skills required of Registered Health Information Technicians.

 Students will demonstrate these learning outcomes by these tasks conducted individually and in cooperation with other students by:

-- Completing the entire 40 hours at the assigned hospital.
+- Completing the entire 40 hours at the assigned healthcare facility.

 - Turning in all required paperwork by the date on the course syllabus.

 Course Content (Themes, Concepts, Issues and Skills)

 To complete the outcomes the student must have skills and knowledge in:

 - state and federal laws on release of patient information